HAS-Tools-Fall2020/homework-xenidegracia/Submissions/DeGraciaMedina_HW6.md

 <a name="weekly"></a>
 >### **Weekly forecast**

 *I will take the risk with the weekly forecast, and will trust on my first Python regression ever.
 So,  my AR model for this week says that the flow will be **87.85 cf/s**.
-It is higuer than my last forecastings...
+It is higher than my last forecastings...
 Maybe because Autumn is coming!?*

 ---